repath-project/repath-website/docs/contribute/support-us.md

 ### $10 a month

 - Sponsor badge on your GitHub profile
-- **Name and link on project website**
+- **Avatar and link to your github profile**

 ### $25 a month

 - Sponsor badge on your GitHub profile
-- Name and link on project website
+- Avatar and link to your github profile
-- **Access to pre-release code and builds of the project**
+- **Access to pre-release code and builds**

 ### $100 a month

 - Sponsor badge on your GitHub profile
-- Name and link on project website
+- Avatar and link to your github profile
-- Access to pre-release code and builds of the project
+- Access to pre-release code and builds
-- **Logo on project website**
+- **Logo and link to your website**